StackVista/stackstate-docs/setup/installation/kubernetes_install/nonha_setup.md

 ## Overview

 The recommended Kubernetes deployment of StackState is a [production ready setup](/setup/installation/kubernetes_install/install_stackstate.md) with many services running redundantly.
 However, it is also possible to run StackState in a non-redundant setup, where each service has only a single replica.

+{% hint style="info" %}
-Note that this setup is only suitable for situations that do not require high availability.
+This setup is only suitable for situations that do not require high availability.
+{% endhint %}

 ## Non-high availability setup